tristanjuricek/knockoff/readme.markdown

     val blocks = knockoff("""# My markdown""")
     blocks.find( _.isInstanceOf[Header] ).map( toText ).getOrElse( "No header" )

-## Using the latest version

-The short story, in an sbt project/Build.scala file:

-      lazy val root = Project("root", file(".")) dependsOn(knockoffProject)
-      lazy val knockoffProject = RootProject(uri(
-          "git://github.com/tristanjuricek/knockoff.git"))

-The longer version can be read on this [nice dev daily overview](http://www.devdaily.com/scala/using-github-projects-scala-library-dependencies-sbt-sbteclipse).

-I do publish versions to the sonatype repository.

 ## More information

 See the [home page](http://tristanjuricek.com/knockoff) for more information: [http://tristanjuricek.com/knockoff]().